Incident DetailsCause of Death:

 Captain Shea made a statement exonerating the officer for shooting him before he died at Mercy Hospital.
 The coroner later ruled the action justifiable homicide after an inquest was held.

 Both suspects were arrested.
-A 25-year-old man was later convicted on a federal charge and sentenced to seven years.
+A 25-year-old man was later convicted on a federal charge and sentenced to seven years in prison.

 Captain Shea was survived by his wife, mother, sister and two brothers.

 ~ ~ ~